 In those days, the Olympics were ultimate cool and being a part of it was just over the top.

-The main concern to the residents of Los Angeles county were - what will the traffic be like?
-The already terrible commute to downtown L.A: would probably only intensify due to the number of international visitors to the area.
+The main concern to the residents of Los Angeles county: What will the traffic be like?
+The already terrible commute to downtown L.A would probably only intensify due to the number of international visitors to the area.

 The Men's Marathon